-The installation of the umbilical will not affect in situ prehistoric remains as the archaeological level for these remains are found in the Late Pleistocene and Early Holocene landscapes of which the deposits are situated at more than 10 m below the seabed.
-The installation of the umbilical will certainly not reach that deep.
-At the drill site a jack-up rig will be installed.
+The installation of the pipeline and umbilical will not affect in situ prehistoric remains as the archaeological level for these remains are found in the Late Pleistocene and Early Holocene landscapes of which the deposits are situated at more than 10 m below the seabed.
+The installation of the pipeline and umbilical will certainly not reach that deep.
+At the drill sites jack-up rigs will be installed.
 Also, the spudding of the legs at the site and possible scouring of the seabed adjacent to the legs after installation will not affect the abovementioned archaeologic levels.
 The installation of the conductor will penetrate the prehistoric landscapes and potential in situ archaeological remains contained herein.
 However, the seabed disturbance is confined to a small area and the change that remains of prehistoric camp sites are affected by the installation of the conductor is, considering the generally small size of Late Palaeolithic and Mesolithic camp sites, small.